 Photography

-The Brooklyn Museum is proud to have been home to the country’s first school of photography.
-In the decades since, the Museum has assembled a wide-ranging Photography collection.
-The foundational interests—European works, 19th-century travel photography, and 20th-century American imagery—are now complemented by a significant collection of images by important Latin American and contemporary photographers.
-Most recently, the Museum has acquired a great number of photographs that reflect the institution’s broad scope and its commitment to engage diverse communities.
+The Brooklyn Museum was one of the first American institutions to assemble a Photography collection.
+It began collecting photographs well over a century ago.
+The foundational interests—European works, 19th-century travel photography, and 20th-century American documentary photography—are now complemented by a significant collection of prints by Latin American, African, and Asian photographers.
+In recent years, the Museum has acquired a great number of contemporary works, including many by Brooklyn-based photographers, that reflect the institution’s wide-ranging interests and commitment to engage diverse communities globally and locally.

 Highlights